Nethereum/Nethereum.Docs/Nethereum.Docs/docs/Ethereum-glossary-for-newbies/testnet.md

 ##### 1. Test RPC

-Although not a "true Testnet" since it runs locally, Test RPC is ideal to start a project, execute [transactions](/docs/Ethereum-glossary-for-newbies/transaction.md) instant response
+Although not a "true Testnet" since it runs locally, Test RPC is ideal to start a project, execute [transactions](transaction.md) instant response

-[//]: # (CJuan> Is there anything Nethereum-specific to say about Ropsten, Rinkeby and Kovan?)

 ##### 1. Ropsten